McKeeAtx/mongo-java-driver-degradation-example/README.md

 08:09:40 [pool-2-thread-5] - 	127.0.0.1:27019[open:  2 waiting:  4] / 127.0.0.1:27018[open:  0 waiting:  0] / 127.0.0.1:27017[open:  0 waiting:  0] /
 ```

 The node `127.0.0.1:27019` is not responding to requests in a timely manner, which causes threads to pile up waiting for a response or a connection.
-Eventually, these threads consume the application's thread pool.
+Eventually, the threads waithing for `127.0.0.1:27019` fully utilize the application's thread pool, rendering the whole application unresponsive although the replica set members `127.0.0.1:27017` and `127.0.0.1:27018` could still serve requests.